lidofinance/lido-improvement-proposals/LIPS/lip-38.md

     - Phase 2 — issue **forced validator exits**;
     - Phase 3 — add **active rebalancing** within CMv2.
 Phase 3 is optional and can be switched off (leaving only Phases 1–2).
 2. **The off-chain Oracle submits the report to VEBO contract.** On submission, VEBO:
-    - checks the report's total requested withdrawal balance in ETH against the sanity checker limit and that every PWR targets a `0x02` validator;
+    - checks the report's total requested withdrawal balance in ETH against the sanity checker limit and that every PWR targets a module with `partialWithdrawalsAllowed` set in the `StakingRouter`;
     - retrieve operators’ public keys from the modules using their key indices;
     - appends the intentions, in report order, to the single FIFO queue in the `ValidatorWithdrawalsQueue` contract;
     - emits a `WithdrawalRequested` event per intention, which lets an Ejector pick up FWRs in the fallback mode described below.